Contact at organisation: Kristine Wallace, Guide Dogs of America

 - Has the flexibility to accommodate a schedule that may include weekends, nights, and early morning meetings.

 Essential Physical Requirements:

-- 18+ years of age;
+- 18+ years of age.

-- Ability to lead and manage change;
+- Ability to work independently and meet deadlines.

 - Work well as part of a team and in a team environment.